gourmet-rss/gourmet-web/README.md

 Run `uv run -m src.pipeline` to insert a piece of sample content

 Run `uv run -m src.handler` to run the user request cycle as a CLI tool

+### Frontend client

+cd into the /client directory and run `npm run dev` (make sure to run `npm install` first if you haven't already.)

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.